apache/ignite-3/modules/transactions/README.md

 LockManager has a volatile state, so some precausions must be taken before locking the keys due to possible node restarts.
 Before taking a lock, LockManager should consult a tx state for the key (by reading it's metadata if present and looking into txstate map).
-If a key is enlisted in transaction and wait is possible, lock cannot be taken immediately.
+If a key is enlisted in transaction and wait is possible according to tx priority, lock cannot be taken immediately.

 # Tx coordinator